HumanReadableIO/hrm-article-template/README.md

 A preview can be found here: <https://hrm-article.netlify.com>

 Authors should clone this repo locally (**DO NOT FORK IT**) and edit the contents in `content/articles/article` and `content/authors/author`.
-Further details about the process bellow.
+Further details about the process below.

 Optionally authors can build and run the site locally to preview their article.
-Further instructions about this bellow.
+Further instructions about this below.

 We use [markdown-it](https://github.com/markdown-it/markdown-it) with a bunch of plugins (included in this preview site) to render our Markdown.
 For anything specific to the magazine's format and style, read the [Format Guidelines](https://www.notion.so/humanreadableio/Format-ed4da744e8e54adea8f225126ce64857)